Comparison Guide

 Zoho CRM

-Teams that want quick adoption with less initial work.
+Teams that want quick adoption and a marketing-first CRM.

 Pros Cons